fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/Vantiq_resources_introduction.md

 ## <img src="../../imgs/Vantiq_resources_introduction/slide1.png" width=1.8%>Sample App

-A sample app (consisting of App and Data Generator) can be found [here](../.. /conf/ai-camera-demo).
+A sample App (consisting of App and Data Generator) can be found[here](../.. /conf/ai-camera-demo).

-# Introduction to each resource
+# Introduction to each Resource

 |Reource|Description|
 |:-----|:---|